Xamarin’s Side Benefit: App Maintenance Made Easier

 We’re in the midst of a complex project (stay tuned for more on this soon!) that involves five cross-platform applications — 10 total releases on iOS and Android.
 The iOS and Android versions of each share a common codebase — and the five different apps will also share common C# code and features.
 Once these apps are released, it would have been incredibly complex and time-consuming to manage app maintenance for these independently.

-But thanks to Xamarin, maintaining and enhancing these apps over their lifecyles will be much easier.
+But thanks to Xamarin, cross-platform app maintenance over their lifecycle will be much easier.

 Need help with your Xamarin project?

-ArcTouch, a Xamarin development company, offers the Xamarin Accelerator Program, which helps teams speed up their Xamarin mobile projects and turn Microsoft developers into mobile superheroes.
+ArcTouch offers complete Xamarin development services and the Xamarin Accelerator Program to jumpstart your cross-platform development projects.
+We can turn your Microsoft developers into mobile superheroes.
 Contact us to learn more.